-- 5.26 The subject building is to be used for the purposes of agricultural storage, in connection with the existing agricultural buildings on the site and the agricultural use of the land. - 5.27 As has been noted earlier within this statement, the building will replace a slightly larger agricultural building. - 5.28 In light of the established, lawful, use of the site for agricultural purposes, the building subject of the application would not appreciably alter or increase vehicular movements to and from the application site along the local highway network within usual working days.
+- 5.26 The subject buildings are to be used for the purposes of calf rearing, in connection with the existing agricultural buildings on the site and the agricultural use of the land. - 5.27 As has been noted earlier within this statement, the buildings will replace two slightly larger agricultural buildings. - 5.28 In light of the established, lawful, use of the site for agricultural purposes, the buildings subject of the application would not appreciably alter or increase vehicular movements to and from the application site along the local highway network within usual working days.

-- 5.29 The site benefits from adequate access visibility onto the public highway to serve the building. - 5.30 Given the agricultural use of the building and wider site, as existing, the surrounding local highway network is of sufficient standard and capacity to serve the building. - 5.31 In light of the above, the development would not have any appreciable impact upon highway safety within the site's vicinity.
+- 5.29 The site benefits from adequate access visibility onto the public highway to serve the buildings. - 5.30 Given the agricultural use of the buildings and wider site, as existing, the surrounding local highway network is of sufficient standard and capacity to serve the buildings. - 5.31 In light of the above, the development would not have any appreciable impact upon highway safety within the site's vicinity.